 According to a reviewer on Switchup, Metis is the “best way to break into the industry.”
 A Reddit user similarly notes that “graduates go to some well known places” after finishing the program.
 On Career Karma, reviewers praised the course for the curriculum and high caliber of students and instructors.

 Alternatives to Metis

 Because of the prerequisites and demanding schedule, Metis might not be the best fit for everyone.
 If that’s the case, check out some of the alternatives listed here.

 - DataCamp, Dataquest, Divergence Academy, and Data Science Dojo are also options for current and aspiring data scientists.
 They offer individual courses, as well as in-depth tracks.

-- The Tech Academy and Promotable help those without any experience launch careers in data science.
+- The Tech Academy, Zip Code Wilmington, and Promotable help those without any experience launch careers in data science.

 - Like Metis, both NYC Data Science Academy and The Data Incubator are rigorous and intensive options.
 You should brush up on fundamentals before starting.